All scripts available for production or perusal upon request.

 • One-Act (2m, 2f) ~30 minutes

 Something terrible has happened and the counselors at a sailing camp are left to piece it all together.
-A play about youth and power, Croom questions how certain relationships play into trauma.
+A play about youth and power, Croom questions what family—chosen and blood— really owes one another.

 • One-Act (1m, 1f), ~5 minutes